ENTERTAINMENT & SPECIAL EVENT INSURANCE — KELLY INSURANCE GROUP

 INTOXICATED ATTENDEE — POST-EVENT AUTO ACCIDENT

 An intoxicated attendee leaves a festival and causes an auto accident, injuring others.
 The injured parties sue the promoter under dram shop laws, alleging over-service.
 A commercial liquor liability policy is the line built to respond to this kind of claim.
-A promoter without liquor liability faces this exposure essentially uninsured.
+A promoter without it faces this exposure essentially uninsured.

 EQUIPMENT COVERAGE